WWCK (AM): Talk radio

 On March 1, 2004, WWCK switched to a talk radio format.
 This allowed Flint to once again have a talk station of its own following WFDF AM 910's move into the Detroit radio market as a Radio Disney network affiliate.
 WWCK featured a roster of mainly syndicated conservative talk show hosts including Mark Levin, John Batchelor and Red Eye Radio.

 News, weather, sports, and traffic reports were provided by anchors from WJRT-TV, state news from The Michigan News Network and national/international news from Westwood One News.
 Weekend programs and hosts included Kim Komando, Joe Pags, Bob Brinker, Leo LaPorte, USA Financial Headquarters, Free Talk Live, and Mike Avery's Outdoor Magazine.

 Classic hits and "K 107.3"

 On January 1, 2021, WWCK changed its format from talk to classic hits, branded as "K107.3".
 It also carries Michigan State Spartans football and men's basketball games.

+Cumulus Media suspended operations of the station and its FM translator on March 29, 2025.